buhrmi/buhrmi/README.md

 ### Open source tools

-> Note: These are the only actively maintained projects.
-There are some projects with more stars, but none of those are maintained and nobody should use them.

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.